SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 Equivalently, we can express $J'$ as $J' = (J \cup \{ \\{k+1\\} \} \cup \\{ \\{k+1\\} \cup x \mid x \in J \\})$ through our claim.
 This completes the inductive step; thus, through the principle of induction, we have proven the Inclusion-Exclusion Principle, $p(n)$ for $n \in \mathbb{N}$. $$\tag*{$\blacksquare$}$$
 {% end %}

 That took a bit, but now we can use it freely :sunglasses:!
 Fix $n$, the number of students, and let $m$ be a set of birthdays.
 Clearly, for a set of $m$ days, the probability that nobody has a birthday on those days is $(1 - \frac{m}{365})^n)$.
-Now in order to tie this to the Inclusion-Exclusion Principle, we need to state a corollary 🙃:
+Now to tie this to the Inclusion-Exclusion Principle, we need to state a corollary 🙃:

 {% note(clickable=true, center=true, header="Corollary of IEP") %}
 **Corollary**: In the probabilistic version of the inclusion-exclusion principle, the probability of the intersection $A_i, i \in I$ only depends on the cardinality of $I$, meaning for every $k \in \{1, \ldots, n\}$, there exists $a_k$ such that